 My work got noticed and was regularly featured in all kinds of media.
 I have always looked for connections and collaborations with fellow artists.
 Both musically and visually.
-Because of this I have been part of many music and art projects.
-A special project at the time was NAKTAR, an artists’ collective in Leeuwarden.
+Because of this I have been part of many music & art projects.
+A special project at the time was NAKTAR, a’ collective in Leeuwarden.
 This project was supported by the CBK and Keunstwurk.
 Both art institutions in Leeuwarden.
 Within this project, we made individual works with five artists around a common theme, with group exhibitions.

 National broadcasters and production houses saw my work and I have been able to do all kinds of stuff for various media for years.
 From short items and sketches to interviews and presentation work.
 I discovered the power of the medium of video and learned to take my storytelling and image editing to a higher level, through the feedback from the clients.

 In addition to painting and producing videos, I was involved in sculptures and art in public space.
-For the municipality of Heerenveen I was allowed to make the sculpture MIDDEN, which has been given a prominent place in the city.
+For the municipality of Heerenveen I was asked to make the sculpture MIDDEN, which has been given a prominent place in the city.
 I have also made sketch assignments and did public works of art in other municipalities.

 The Fries Museum asked me to develop a plan for their De Straat project.
 In this project, various artists were given the opportunity to fill a space of the museum with their own work for a period of time.
 Everything came together in my solo exhibition Skyn and Skaad in the Fries Museum.
 Video art, performance, painting and sculpture.
 Everything around the theme of privacy.